HugoLe-SS/OversteerFormula1App/README.md

 ---

 ## 📡 API
-We use the [Ergast-compatible F1 API](http://api.jolpi.ca/ergast/f1/) as the primary data source.
+We use the [Jolpica F1](https://github.com/jolpica/jolpica-f1) as the primary data source.
 Some differences exist compared to Ergast — check our [`docs/`](./docs) folder for details.

 ---